 Homes are traditionally designed and labelled for the people who will live in them.
 For instance, homes for families are different from those for seniors or for people living with disabilities.
 This limits design options, encourages stigma and results in homes that are not suited to all needs.
 But what if affordable, accessible housing could be designed that removed those labels and limitations?

-The SAFERhome Universal Design Affordable Housing Demonstration will partner with Seyem’, Bonailie and NEXII to produce precision-manufactured homes using universal design and showcase them on the Kwantlen First Nation territory.
+The SAFERhome Universal Design Affordable Housing Demonstration will partner with the Lytton First Nation, the Village of Lytton, Steel River Group and NEXII to produce precision-manufactured homes using universal design and showcase them.
 This home will incorporate solutions for aging in place, reducing costs and improving function and safety for all residents.

 Key Findings / Key Goals